Cool stuff to do for free

-Plan a day of free entertainment and save your spare change for a gelato or a refreshing craft beer after a day of sightseeing.
+Plan a day of free fun in Fremantle and save your dollars for gelati, a refreshing craft beer, or harbour-side fish and chips.

 1. Beaches

-Fremantle has an enviable five beaches throughout the city!
+Fremantle has an enviable five five eaches throughout the city!

-Much-loved South Beach is easily accessible via the 532 bus or is approximately a 30 minute stroll.
+- South Beach is much-loved and easily accessible via the 532 bus or is approximately a 30 minute stroll.
 A popular swimming beach for families, with free barbecue facilities, plenty of shade and a large grassy expanse to kick a ball, play frisbee, or just doze on a picnic rug.

 2. Street art